Baby Sweating While Breastfeeding – Causes & Remedies

 Usually, a baby sweats because of the natural process by which he releases excess body heat.
 The baby needs to cool off naturally because:

 However, there may be other reasons why your baby is sweating while breastfeeding – reasons that may require medical attention.
-We discuss that below.
+We will discuss that below.

 Why Does the Baby’s Head Sweat?